allan-tulane/sp22-recitation-04-jimhaines37/recitation-04.md

 **Enter answer here**

 The problem here is that the runtime becomes too large with larger values.
-This funtion has runtime O(n^2), so it takes much longer to compute larger input sizes.
+This funtion has 2 for loops (one nested) so its is runtime O(n^2).
+So, it takes much longer to compute larger input sizes.
 If we were counting infinite values the runtime would be huge for the larger numbers.

 ## Part 2: Sentiment analysis